sandstorm/neos-kickstart/PROJECT.md

 - check, if it's possible to jump to Fusion Prototypes via cmd + click

-## requirements
+## Requirements
 - docker for mac

-## local development setup
+## Local Development Setup

+This should only be needed when runing the project for the first time.

 - run `composer install` in `/app` for autocompletion
 - run `make setup` only the first time to setup folders and build

+## Local Development

-- run `make start` to start the project, this will also open the url in the browser
+- run `make start` to start all needed container of the project (see `docker-compose.yml` for details)
+- run `make watch-assets` to see the logs of scss being compiled to css and ts being compiled to js
+  - alternatively you can install node dependencies and run the watcher locally
+  - `cd app/DistributionPackages/MyVendor.AwesomeNeosProject/Resources/Private/`
+  - `yarn && yarn run watch`
+  - see `package.json` for more scripts
 - run `make help` to see all available commands

 ## running tests